loomio/user-manual/en/terms_of_service.md

 ## Data

 Users and group coordinators may request data related to their personal account and group(s) respectively.
-Loomio will take reasonable efforts to provide these data.
 Loomio has the right to refuse repetitive or technically difficult requests.
-For information about how we collect and share user information please refer to Loomio’s [Privacy Policy](https://loomio.gitbooks.io/manual/content/en/privacy_policy.html).
+For information about how we collect and share user information please refer to Loomio’s [Privacy Policy](privacy).

 ## Termination